2025’s Major Sneaker Trends Are Swapping Minimalism for Loud Luxury

 The mismatched vibe of feminine straps and sportier silhouettes make these ballerina-themed sneakers feel fresh for the new year.

-“Mirbegian notes she’s been observing the rise of hybrid footwear for several seasons, highlighting Mary Jane silhouettes updated with tie or Velcro straps—a detail now common across men’s and women’s collections.
-While viral favorites include Salomon’s collaboration with MM6 Maison Margiela, more budget-friendly options from fan-favorite brand Vans are also getting plenty of attention.
+Anush Mirbegian, Director of Accessories at Fashion Snoops, notes she has been observing the rise of hybrid footwear for several seasons, highlighting Mary Jane silhouettes updated with tie or Velcro straps—details now common across men’s and women’s collections.
+While viral favorites include Salomon’s collaboration with MM6 Maison Margiela, more budget-friendly options from Bella Hadid-approved brand Vivaia are also gaining a lot of attention.
+Marie Claire's editor-in-chief Nikki Ogunnaike has also called the so-called "sneakerina" a spring shoe trend to watch, so I don't think this style will disappear anytime soon.

 Super-Slender Sneakers